minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 without potentially breaking other branches.

 For this reason, when you delete a lokalize text, it will append the delete action to the mutations file but not actually delete the document.
-The export filters out any deletions that were logged to the mutations file.
+The import filters out any deletions that were logged to the mutations file.
 So in effect you end up with a local JSON file that has the deleted key removed, and the TS compiler sees the correct dataset.